llvm/llvm-project/llvm/docs/RFCProcess.rst

 If the proposal has obvious consensus (for or against), a maintainer for each of the impacted parts of the project will explicitly accept or reject the RFC by leaving a comment stating their decision and possibly detailing any provisions for their acceptance.
-Additionally, the original post should be edited to explicitly say what consensus was called and link to the comment stating that decision.
-Including that information in the post makes it more clear to everyone what state the proposal is in.
-Overall consensus is determined once all impacted parts of the project have accepted the proposal.
+Overall consensus is determined once a maintainer from each impacted part of the project has accepted the proposal.

 Low Engagement Level
 ~~~~~~~~~~~~~~~~~~~~